TaxFoundation/capital-cost-recovery/README.md

 * **Bulgaria**
     * Switched its best inventory valuation method from LIFO to Weighted Average in 2011.
 This switch was previously not reflected in the dataset (now corrected).

+* **Croatia**
+    * Switched its depreciation schedule for industrial buildings to SL 10 percent (for 10 years) in 2005.
+This was corrected.
+Similar corrections were made to the depreciation schedules for machinery and intangibles.

 * **Canada**
     * !!Cannot find any evidence for buildings being depreciated at 2 percent starting in the second year.
 Double check again.
 Is it because in Canada, only half of the annual depreciation is considered in the first year (half-year rule)?